 BLEECKER STREET AT MORTON STREET.
 Bleecker, along this stretch between 6th and 7th Avenues, is where many streets begin and end.
 Morton and Leroy arrive from the Hudson River to have their northeastern progress ended here, while Jones and Cornelia, two of the Village’s one-block streets, start northeast.
 The stretch of Bleecker shown here, between 6th and 7th (South) is home to many used-record shops, while Matt Umanov’s guitar shop has been well-known among NYC musicians for over 40 years.

 COMMERCE STREET.
-Briefly known in the 1800s as Cherry Lane, it is one of NYC’s few L-shaped streets, turning northwest at an acute angle to join Barrow Street.
+A myth holds this L-shaped street was once known as Cherry Lane. it turns northwest at an acute angle to join Barrow Street.
 The Cherry Lane Theater is seen at left.
 We are standing just off Bedford.
 The Grange Hall restaurant can be seen directly ahead.

 #17 Grove Street was built in 1822 by window sash maker William Hyde, and is one of Manhattan’s few remaining wood-frame houses (as is 100 Bedford, seen just behind the house to the left; it was also built by Hyde).
 The unusual building at the rear, 102 Bedford, is known as “Twin Peaks”: built in 1835, it was controversially renovated in 1926.